NeXt-Warning-System/project/updates/week3.md

 * Alpha team day - sharing information on Domain Driven Design (event mapping) and how we can manage user stories and acceptance criteria
 * Initial discussions with Extermal Digital Services on CAP XML and potential uses in XWS, we will explore more in the new year with the Alpha team, FWEP and FIM service
 * EDW seperation discovery kick-off with External Digital Services to start thinking about what we want and next steps
-* Catch with Lucy Jarvis our Flood Resilience Team Leader rep on the XWS project board
+* Catch up with Lucy Jarvis our Flood Resilience Team Leader rep on the XWS project board
 * Preparing questions for Floodline agents to help get additional external participants for user research
+* Considering the development approach for a "Hazard agnostic" system

 ## What we’re planning for next week